 Customize the User Interface

 The Alteryx Designer user interface is customizable.
-Windows can be moved, resized, reorganized, or closed.
-For more information about the specific functions of each window, visit the User Interface page.
+You can move, resize, reorganize, and close various windows in Designer.
+For more information about the specific functions of each window, go to User Interface.

 To customize the layout of the user interface, click and hold the left mouse button to grab a window.
-When you drag the window arrows appear on the top, sides, and center of the user interface.
-When you slide the window over the arrows a "shadow" of the window displays, indicating the size and location where it will move.
+When you drag the window, arrows appear on the top, sides, and center of the user interface.
+When you slide the window over the arrows a shadow of the window displays to indicate the size and location where it will move.

 Customize Window Layout